-Investment income is recognized in the period when the investment income is earned.
+Investment income that is not externally restricted is recognized in the period when the investment income is earned if the amount to be received can be reasonably estimated and collection is reasonably assured.

 Bequests are recognized as revenue when received.